Karnataka polls: ‘Nationalist’ Lingayat seer busts myth around religious minority status

 The seer said he was pained by the way Lingayat and Veersashaiva swamijis dealt the issue.
 "Politicians, political parties do use caste and religion cards during elections.
 However, I am hurt by the way swamijis on both groups (Lingayat and Veersashaiva) are being used as political pawns.
 They should have proved maturity while handling the issue.
 They should not have surrendered the issue to politicians.
 Only time will decide the fate of Lingayat religion," he said.

 He reasoned why he chose to be a nationalist instead of joining groups.
-Basavanand said, "I reiterate my stand again, I'm nationalist but as far as Dharma is concerned I believe one should be broad-minded.
+Basavanand said, "I reiterate my stand again, I'm a nationalist but as far as Dharma is concerned I believe one should be broad-minded.
 I believe and follow Basava philosophy.
-However, knowing the hidden agendas of Basava tatva followers I prefer to be a nationalist."
+However, after knowing the hidden agendas of Basava tatva followers I prefer to be a nationalist."

-"Basava philosophy is based on the principles of 'work is worship' and sacrifice service to society.
+"Basava philosophy is based on the principles of 'work is worship' and selfless service to society.
 Government benefits should reach economically weaker sections, minorities and deserving communities.
 Unfortunately, Lingayats have fallen into this trap.
 They should lead a life of dignity and self-respect," he added.

 "I wear rudraksha, apply vibhuti (bhasma) and my ashram is named after Basavanna.
 I will be loyal to Basava philosophy.
 At the same time, I want the community to be united.
 I don't want the issue to be used for political gains."